 BLS has expanded its surveys to cover establishments with fewer than 50 employees and delivered data both with and without these small establishments this year.
-This is the first year the Federal Salary Council and the Pay Agent have considered using data from small establishments in the locality pay program.
+This is the second year the Federal Salary Council and the Pay Agent have considered using data from small establishments in the locality pay program.

 Including data from small establishments increases the number of non-Federal employees represented by the data since about 29 percent of non-Federal workers are employed in small establishments.
 It also slightly reduces our reliance on modeled data, with about 1.7 percent more Federal employees represented by survey data rather than modeled results.
 Overall, the pay gaps were slightly higher including the data from small establishments.
-However, the Federal Salary Council concluded we should review the results of including data from small establishments again next year before making any decisions about whether to use the data in the locality pay program.
-We agree with the Council's recommendation.
+The Federal Salary Council recommended we should begin using data from all establishments this year, including data from small establishments, and we have done so.